carpentries-incubator/pangenomics/_episodes/03-pangolin.md

 ===============================================
 **Partitioned PanGenome Graph Of Linked Neighbors**

-PPanGGOLiN (Partitioned PanGenome Graph of Linked Neighbors) is a software to create and manipulate prokaryotic pangenomes.
+PPanGGOLiN is a software to create and manipulate prokaryotic pangenomes.
 It partitionates a pagenome into persistent-, shell- and, cloud-gene families through a graphical model and a statistical approach rather than using fixed thresholds.
 Unlike other methods, PPanGGOLiN integrates both information about protein-coding genes and their genomic neighborhood to build a graph of gene families where each node is a gene family and the edges represent a relation of genetic contiguity.
 Therefore, two gene families that are consistent neighbors in the graph are more likely to belong to the same partition, yielding a partitioned pangenome graph (PPG) made up of persistent, shell, and cloud nodes.
 The resulting plot looks like a subway map, where the rails represent the genomes.

 PPanGGOLiN analysis can start from genomic DNA sequences (.fasta) or annotated genomes (.gbk) of whole genomes, Metagenomic Assembled Genomes (MAG), and Single-cell Amplified Genomes (SAG), useful for large-scale environmental studies, including the non-cultivable species pangenome.
+It is designed to scale up to tens of thousands of genomes.
 In addition, PPanGGOLiN includes the panRGP method (Bazin et al. 2020) that predicts Regions of Genomic Plasticity (RGP) for each genome.
 RGPs are groups of genes made of shell and cloud genomes in the pangenome chart, most of which arise from horizontal gene transfer and correspond to genomic islands.
 RGPs from different genomes are then grouped into insertion sites based on their conserved persistent flanking genes.